Satyavrath/divvy-s_bike-mapReduce/README.md

      * Customer  1989
   * Reducer output:  show an example of a final key, value pair output by your reducer.
      * For each Subscriber user type average birthyear is 1981.
   * Language used:
      * I am using python as a programming language to solve mapReduce.
   * What type of chart will you use to display your results?
+     * I will use Bar Chart to display my result.
+     - #### Akhila Gandra
+  * Mapper Input: One line of data that mapper will read.
+     * 17536702 1/1/2018 0:12 1/1/2018 0:17 3304 323 69 Damen Ave & Pierce Ave 159 Claremont Ave & Hirsch St Subscriber Male 1988
+  * Mapper output / Reducer input: Tne below is the example of an intermediate key, value pair output by our mapper.
+     * Subscribe 323
+     * Subscribe 377
+     * Subscribe 266
+     * Customer  2782
+     * Customer  74977
+  * Reducer output:  show an example of a final key, value pair output by your reducer.
+     * For each Subscriber user type minimum tripduration is 61 minutes.
+  * Language used:
+     * I am using python as a programming language to solve mapReduce.
+  * What type of chart will you use to display your results?